WEKA networking

 The networking infrastructure dictates the choice between the two.
 If a WEKA cluster is connected to both infrastructures, it is possible to connect WEKA clients from both networks to the same cluster.

 The WEKA system networking can be configured as performance-optimized or CPU-optimized.
-In performance-optimized networking, the CPU cores are dedicated to WEKA, and the networking uses DPDK.
-In CPU-optimized networking, the CPU cores are not dedicated to WEKA, and the networking uses DPDK (when supported by the NIC drivers) or in-kernel (UDP mode).
+In networking, the CPU cores are dedicated to WEKA, and the networking uses DPDK.
+In networking, the CPU cores are not dedicated to WEKA, and the networking uses DPDK (when supported by the NIC drivers) or in-kernel (UDP mode).

 For performance-optimized networking, the WEKA system does not use standard kernel-based TCP/IP services but a proprietary infrastructure based on the following:

-Use DPDK to map the network device in the user space and use it without any context switches and with zero-copy access.
+Use to map the network device in the user space and use it without any context switches and with zero-copy access.
 This bypassing of the kernel stack eliminates the consumption of kernel resources for networking operations.
 It applies to backends and clients and lets the WEKA system saturate network links (including, for example, 200 Gbps or 400 Gbps).

 Implementing a proprietary WEKA protocol over UDP, i.e., the underlying network, may involve routing between subnets or any other networking infrastructure that supports UDP.